What taxes does a foreigner pay in France?

 If you are in a relationship (married or past), the tax services may consider you as a tax resident of France and your spouse as a non-resident.

-Whether you are French or not, taxes consider that your tax domicile is in France if you meet any of the following criteria :
+Whether you are French or not, the tax authorities consider that your tax domicile is in France if you one of the following criteria :

 Répondez aux questions successives et les réponses s’afficheront automatiquement